 During a regular checkup, the dentist will conduct a less extensive exam that will include many of the steps performed during an extensive exam, such as:

-- Review of any changes in the patient’s medical history since last visit.
+- Review of any changes in the patient’s medical history since the last visit.

 - Examination of tooth decay and damage using special instruments.